cassiohg/lyricsSearch/README.md

 # lyricsSearch
-A lyrics search software with desktop UI
+A lyrics search software with desktop UI.
+Built with nodewebkit.